Frequentist Guarantees of Distributed (Non)-Bayesian Inference: Preliminaries

-The parameter $\alpha$ is simultaneously the step size of the SMD update and a temperature parameter in the generalized Bayes' rule.
-When $\alpha$ is set to $1$, we recover the standard Bayes' theorem.
+The result above suggests a fascinating interplay between stochastic optimization and generalized Bayesian inference.
+The parameter $\alpha$ serves as both the step size in the SMD update and a temperature parameter in the generalized Bayes’ rule.
+When $\alpha$ is set to 1, we recover the standard Bayes’ theorem.
+In the sequel, we explore the connection between generalized Bayes and SMD to formulate a distributed Bayesian posterior based on the distributed SMD algorithm.

-The result above suggests a fascinating interplay between stochastic optimization and Bayesian inference.
-While this may seem somewhat unexpected, it aligns well with existing literature that characterizes Bayesian rules and their generalizations as equivalent optimization problems \citep{knoblauch2022optimization}.
-The connection between Bayesian methods and Stochastic Mirror Descent (SMD) is particularly fruitful to explore, as it enables us to formulate the distributed Bayesian rule due to the distributed SMD algorithm.